Wusasa

+History of Wusasa

 Activities of the colonial missionaries in the ancient city of Zaria forced the royal dynasty of Zaria to request them to move outside the city's ancient walls.
 The missionaries were given the liberty to select any place of their choice for the continuation of their activities.

 One of the reasons which informed the decision of the royal family to move the activities of the missionaries outside the city was the conversion of many residents of the Zaria city, including some members of the ruling class, to Christianity.
 The rulers, then, who were earlier reluctant in relocating the missionaries, found their activities intolerable when some members of the royal family began to accept Christ as their redeemer.

 This was why Dr. Miller, the head of the missionaries’ team, was asked to go anywhere outside Zaria city to find a convenient place to relocate his school.
 The missionaries had already built a school and a hospital in the city.
 Dr. Miller's school was becoming popular with each passing day.

 The need for space for the expansion of the Miller's school was another reason which forced the movement.

 When colonial explorers came to Zaria, they first settled in Babban Dodo inside the ancient city.
 Dr. Miller, who was given the liberty to choose a new settlement, opted for the present Wusasa and the Emir did not hesitate to give him the land to use on loan for 60 years.

 Before Dr. Miller found Wusasa area, which was then known as Wusa-Wusa, he had visited many places.
 The head of the missionaries was attracted by the Wusa-Wusa rock.
 He was said to have met some Wusa-Wusa indigenous hunters who took him round the land.
 After Dr. Miller had found the area suitable for his activities, the white man, who couldn't pronounce the name Wusa-Wusa, changed the name to his convenience, which is Wusasa.
 After his royal highness, the then emir of Zazzau Kwasau, and later Sarki Ibrahim, had given them the permission to relocate to Wusasa, the missionaries with some of the Hausa-Fulani early Christians, settled in the area and continued with their evangelism.
 They built a Church, hospital and school in 1929.
 The Church is still in the shape the missionary built it in 1929.
 It is only the roofing that was modified to zinc instead of its original thatch and mud.